-Did you know that if you do independent contractor work, even casual 1099 work like Uber driving, you should have a business bank account?
-Or maybe you know your established business should have its own bank account, but your frustrations with business checking options led you to keep using your personal account?
+Did you know that if you do independent contractor work, you should have a business bank account?
+Do you have familiarity with business banking accounts, but your frustrations with business checking optionsled you to keep using your personal account?

 If you have an LLC or corporation, it must have its own bank account in its own name.
 An LLC or corporation is a separate legal entity from you, so it isn’t proper to put its money into your personal bank accounts even if you’re the sole owner.

 Instead, you should accept all business payments into and pay all business expenses from your business bank account.
 When it’s time to pay yourself, write yourself a check or set up direct deposit.